memcached/memcached.github.io/content/features/proxy/configure.md

 * <var>HOST</var>: the IP address or hostname of the Memcached server you are defining as a backend.
 * <var>PORT</var>: (optional) the TCP port of the Memcached server you are defining as a backend.
 The default value is `11211`.

-To fine-tune the proxy settings for an individual backend, replace its entry in the `backends` list with a curly-braced list of back-end options.
+To fine-tune the proxy settings for an individual backend, replace its entry in the `backends` list with a curly-braced list of backend options.
 The list must include `host`.

 The following example defines two backends, including one that runs on port 11212 and has a ten-second connection timeout: